ibm-cloud-docs/containers/cs_cli_reference.md

 To install the CLI plug-in, see [Installing the CLI](/docs/containers?topic=containers-cs_cli_install#cs_cli_install_steps).

 In the terminal, you are notified when updates to the `ibmcloud` CLI and plug-ins are available.
-Be sure to keep your CLI up-to-date so that you can use all the available commands and flags.
+Be sure to keep your CLI up-to-date so that you can use all available commands and flags.

 Looking for `ibmcloud cr` commands?
 See the [{{site.data.keyword.registryshort_notm}} CLI reference](/docs/services/Registry?topic=registry-registry_cli_reference#registry_cli_reference).
 Looking for `kubectl` commands?
 See the [Kubernetes documentation ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubectl.docs.kubernetes.io/).
 {:tip}